raphaelpra/exos/python-tps/puzzle8/README-puzzle8.md

 if this is the case, please refer to [the appendix on profiling](appendix-profiling) for some hints on how to improve the performance of your code

+### you're done early ? other algorithms

+Dijkstra is just one of many graph browsing algorithms; another famous one is the A\* algorithm, which is a variant of Dijkstra that uses a heuristic to guide the search

+in terms of coding, the A\* algorithm tends to be a little more complex, as there is a need to choose and implement a good heuristic; this is why we advise to start with Dijkstra, and then move to A\* if you have time; as outlined in the linked page above, both algorithms are very similar in their structure if you use a priority queue

+if you are done early, or want to pursue your work after the hackathon, you can

+- alter your code so it works on any dimension, not just 3x3
+- write a variant of the solver that uses the A\* algorithm,
+- and then compare both implementations on larger board sizes

 ## GUI